ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

     ./configure LIBDIRS="$intel_dir/mkl $intel_dir/mpi $intel_dir/compiler" --enable-parallel FC=ifort F90=ifort mpif90=mpiifort CC=icc mpicc=mpiicc --prefix=$espresso_dir
     ```

+    !!! note

-    :note: It is very important to use the same libraries and parallelization
+        It is very important to use the same libraries and parallelization
         flags for Environ as for QE.

 15. **Compile Environ.**